pydantic/pydantic/docs/why.md

 # Why use Pydantic?

-Today Pydantic is downloaded 70m times month, and used by some of the largest and most recognisable organisations in the world.
+Today Pydantic is downloaded <span id="download-count">many</span> times a month, and used by some of the largest and most recognisable organisations in the world.

 It's hard to know why so many people have adopted Pydantic since its inception six years ago, but here are a few guesses.